Package 'nonprobsvy'

 Title: Inference Based on Non-Probability Samples

 Description: Statistical inference with non-probability samples when auxiliary information from external sources such as probability samples or population totals or means is available.
-Details can be found in: Wu et al. (2020) <doi:10.1080/01621459.2019.1677241>, Kim et al. (2021) <doi:10.1111/rssa.12696>, Wu et al. (2023) <https://www150.statcan.gc.ca/n1/pub/12-001-x/2022002/article/00002-eng.htm>, Kim et al. (2021) <https://www150.statcan.gc.ca/n1/pub/12-001-x/2021001/article/00004-eng.htm>, Kim et al. (2020) <doi:10.1111/rssb.12354>.
+The package implements various methods such as inverse probability (propensity score) weighting, mass imputation and doubly robust approach.
+Details can be found in: Chen et al. (2020) <doi:10.1080/01621459.2019.1677241>, Yang et al. (2020) <doi:10.1111/rssb.12354>, Kim et al. (2021) <doi:10.1111/rssa.12696>, Yang et al. (2021) <https://www150.statcan.gc.ca/n1/pub/12-001-x/2021001/article/00004-eng.htm> and Wu (2022) <https://www150.statcan.gc.ca/n1/pub/12-001-x/2022002/article/00002-eng.htm>.
+For details on the package and its functionalities see <doi:10.48550/arXiv.2504.04255>.

-Authors: Łukasz Chrostowski [aut, cre], Maciej Beręsewicz [aut, ctb] , Piotr Chlebicki [aut, ctb]
+Authors: Łukasz Chrostowski [aut, ctb], Maciej Beręsewicz [aut, cre] (ORCID: <https://orcid.org/0000-0002-8281-4301>), Piotr Chlebicki [aut, ctb] (ORCID: <https://orcid.org/0009-0006-4867-7434>)

-Maintainer: Łukasz Chrostowski <[email protected]>
+Maintainer: Maciej Beręsewicz <[email protected]>

 License: MIT + file LICENSE

-Version: 0.1.2
+Version: 0.3.0

-Built: 2025-01-27 11:20:57 UTC
+Built: 2026-05-23 09:10:28 UTC

 Source: https://github.com/ncn-foreigners/nonprobsvy